 SmartRivers is our citizen-science development of the Riverfly Census training volunteers to sample and identify aquatic invertebrates to provide the data to establish the health or otherwise of their local rivers.
-Despite two years of challenges in training and hub recruitment as a result of the coronavirus pandemic, SmartRivers has made considerable progress in 2020 and 2021.
+We made strong progress in 2022.

-Currently, there are 20 active hubs numbering around 200 volunteers in the project.
+At the year end, there were 24 active hubs numbering around 270 volunteers in the project.
 We have continued to expand our national coverage with a growing hub network in Scotland and Wales.
-Many hubs have been established by Rivers' Trusts and a water company, Severn-Trent.
+Many hubs have been established by Rivers' and Wildlife Trusts.

-The SmartRivers course is officially certified by the Institute of Fisheries Management (IFM).
+The SmartRivers training course is officially certified by the Institute of Fisheries Management (IFM).
 Transforming the Riverfly Census methodology into an accessible, but scientifically robust, volunteer-friendly format was a big challenge.
 This certification gives us reassurance that our approach has been successful.